 Do you meet up for runs?

 A few years ago saw the coining of a new term – a ‘dash mob’.
 This is where a group of dashers organise to meet up to complete their dash together.
 The founders try to host one in Berkshire (where they live) on the final day of the dash, but we’d also encourage you to set up your own with those dashing near you.
 Please only arrange a group Dash if you're certain that it is safe to do so.

 I live in the middle of no-where with no-one else dashing near me!

 Don’t worry!
-We have a great Strava community if you want to connect virtually with other dashers, and of course, we love seeing photos from your runs on our social feeds!
+We have a great Facebook and Strava community if you want to connect virtually with other dashers, and of course, we love seeing photos from your runs on our social feeds!
 This year, we’ll be suggesting people use Strava segments to show their favourite local routes – maybe you’ll be closer to another Dasher than you think!

 Do I have to fundraise?

 No, we want the dash to be inclusive and celebrate the work that Sue Ryder does.
-That said, the funds the charity does receive are vital and we’d love to add to the £430k that the Dash has raised for Sue Ryder to date.
+That said, the funds the charity does receive are vital and we’d love to add to the £600k that the Dash has raised for Sue Ryder to date.
 A lot of people decide to contribute themselves instead of fundraising, but we’d love it if you did publicise the event to let your family and friends know what you have achieved and how they can sponsor you.
-The Daily Dash is a fun challenge that we think is highly worthy of sponsorship or odd donation.
+The Daily Dash is a fun challenge that we think is highly worthy of sponsorship and donations.
 Your support will help Sue Ryder be there for people when it really matters.